Virtual Trading Project for Economics of Derivatives 646

 3.

 The first step for this project is to obtain trading credentials from your trading platform such as the Plus500 site.
 You will need a working email address to which credentials will be sent to confirm your registration, and you will set up a User-ID and Password.
-You will start the process to get these credentials by using the "Start Trading" or "Demo Model" links (There are similar links on the Italian language sites), which will take you to the Login page .
+You will start the process to get these credentials by using the "Start Trading" or "Demo Model" links (There are similar links on the Italian and other language sites), which will take you to the Login page.
 Follow the instructions, including those that are required for confirmation, which will require your email address.
 Be certain that you use the demo trading pages or virtual trading pages; do not trade actual cash.
 Setting up a Demo trading account on Plus500 should be easy.
 I strongly suggest that you do not fund an actual trading account, provide any government-provided IDs including your social security number, that you do not provide banking or other private information, and that you be at least hesitant to provide your mailing address or phone number.
 If you have a "junk mail" email account, consider using this for virtual trading accounts.

 4.